LiyamFlx/business-impact-calculator-new/README.md

 - `index.html`: The main HTML file containing the form structure.
 - `styles.css`: The CSS file for styling the form.
 - `script.js`: The JavaScript file for handling form interactions and navigation.
+- `images/`: Directory containing icon images used in the form.

+## Customization

+You can customize the form by editing the HTML, CSS, and JavaScript files.
+Here are some ways you can modify the form:

+### Adding or Removing Questions

+1. **Add a New Question**:
+    - Copy one of the existing question containers (`<div class="question-container" data-step="N">`).
+    - Update the `data-step` attribute to the next number.
+    - Modify the content as needed.

+2. **Remove a Question**:
+    - Delete the corresponding question container (`<div class="question-container" data-step="N">`).

+3. **Update Total Steps**:
+    - Update the `totalSteps` variable in `script.js` to match the number of questions.

+### Changing the Design

+1. **Update CSS**:
+    - Modify `styles.css` to change the look and feel of the form.
+    - Update colors, fonts, and layout as needed.

+2. **Update Images**:
+    - Replace images in the `images/` directory with your own icons.
+    - Ensure the new images have the same names or update the image paths in `index.html`.

+### Modifying the Results Page

+1. **Update Results Content**:
+    - Modify the `displayResults` function in `script.js` to change the content of the results page.
+    - Add or remove result cards, update links, and change text as needed.

 ## Contributing

+We welcome contributions to improve this project!
+To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).